Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Simulations

-We first visualized the cross-correlograms, phase spectra and bispectral holograms for exponential and Gaussian noise combinations.
+We first visualize the cross-correlograms, phase spectra and bispectral holograms for exponential and Gaussian noise combinations.
 An example for SNR $\alpha = .4$ is provided in Figure~\ref{fig:overviewG}.
 For unmixed noise environments (green), we observe the cross-correlogram to be generally flat with a peak at the value of the underlying delay.
-For mixed noise environments (red), an additional peak at lag zero is introduced (Figures~\ref{fig:overviewG} (a) \& (e)).
+For mixed noise environments (red), an additional peak at lag zero is introduced.
 All phase difference spectra show a characteristic sawtooth shape for sufficiently high SNR.
 In mixed noise environments, we observe the expected corruption of amplitude as early as for $\alpha = .8$ (not shown).
 Notably, the periodicity of the phase spectrum is conserved in all mixed noise environments.
-These results are generalizable to both exponential and Gaussian noise environments.
+These results are generalizable across Gaussian and exponential (non-Gaussian) noise environments.

-Noise mixing introduces a zero-lag peak in the bispectral holograms for both exponential (Figure~\ref{fig:overviewG} (c)) and Gaussian (Figure~\ref{fig:overviewG} (g)) noise sources, in addition to the peak of the underlying delay.
-This stands in contrast to the theory laid out in \cite{Nikias1988}, which states mixed Gaussian noise should be suppressed by BS-based TDE protocols.
-Still, antisymmetrization appears successful in removing these mixed noise contributions, both in the exponential (d) and Gaussian (h) noise case.
+Noise mixing introduces a zero-lag peak in the bispectral holograms for both exponential and Gaussian noise sources, in addition to the peak of the underlying delay (Figure~\ref{fig:overviewG}).
+This stands in contrast to the theory laid out in \cite{Nikias1988}, which states mixed Gaussian noise should be suppressed by BS-based TDE approaches.
+Still, antisymmetrization appears successful in removing these mixed noise contributions, both in the exponential and Gaussian noise case.
 Bispectral TDE in combination with antisymmetrization thus appears to be a viable candidate for TDE in mixed noise environments.